OUR FREQUENTLY ASKED QUESTIONS

 Our weekly church begins each week with praise and worship.
 We then transition into a brief time of fellowship which includes a discussion question designed to help us get to know one another.
-This is followed by an informal discussion surrounding the expository teaching lesson that is presented that week.
+This is followed by an expository teaching lesson that is presented that week.
 Next we partake in the breaking of bread, or communion, every time we meet.

 Here are the specific Scriptures that support why we do what we do during our weekly church service: